top of page

 The number one question I get when I speak with people across the state is, "What makes a homeschool teacher want to get involved with reforming North Carolina's public school system?"

-Five of my children attended public schools.
+My five children have attended public, private, and homeschool over the past 20 years.
 Like many other parents, when the system wasn't meeting the needs of one of my children with learning differences, I sought alternatives.
-The cost of a private school was out of reach for my family.
-I decided to homeschool.
+The cost of a private school was out of reach for my family, so I decided to homeschool.
 After seeing how homeschooling helped my daughter, I decided to homeschool my other children as well.

 Since then, I've worked in teaching coalitions where I helped families homeschool their children who couldn't attend public schools.
 Many parents homeschool because they see that direct instruction produces excellent academic outcomes for their children.